ROCKY FORGE WIND PROJECT PROFILE

-The project is expected to inject millions of dollars into Botetourt County’s economy to support local merchants, contractors, and equipment suppliers.
+The project is expected to inject millions of dollars into Botetourt County’s economy to support local and regional merchants, contractors, and equipment suppliers.

 WIND ENERGY FOR RURAL AMERICA

 The cost of wind energy has dropped more than 50% over the past five years, providing a cost-competitive source for clean electricity across the nation.
-Wind powers the equivalent of 25 million American homes each year.* Wind energy comes with many benefits, including reduced pollution, increased domestic employment, consumer cost savings, water conservation, nationwide availability, and increased community revenues.** Wind turbines compliment working farms, because they allow for existing agricultural operations to continue around them.
-They also help farmers by diversifying the rural economy and providing a consistent, drought-resistant new harvest.
+Wind powers the equivalent of 25 million American homes each year.* Wind energy comes with many benefits, including reduced pollution, increased domestic employment, consumer cost savings, water conservation, nationwide availability, and increased community revenues.** Wind turbines complement working farms and rural land, because they allow for existing agricultural or recreational operations to continue around them.
+They also help rural economic development by diversifying the local economy and providing a consistent stream of recurring revenue.

 We are in the late stages of the development process for Rocky Forge Wind.
 Apex is working to develop a final project layout with a selected turbine.
 All necessary local permits have been received by Botetourt County and the project is now in the state review process by the Virginia Department of Environmental Quality.
 Throughout the local permitting process there have been many opportunities for the public to provide input; we encourage members of the public to share their input during the public comment period that runs from July 9th to August 10th, 2020 as part of the state review process.
 The current plan is to have Rocky Forge Wind operational and delivering benefits to Botetourt County and the Commonwealth by the end of 2021.